 The hot topic right now seems to be Cannabis and the 103 naturally occurring chemical compounds found within it.
 The two most popular being CBD and THC.
 You’ve probably heard about each of these now and want to know.
-THC is the active cannabinoid that gets you “high” and was Illegal in Canada up until October last year.
-Where CBD is the not as common compound which does not get you “high”, but of course has numerous other health benefits it offers.
+THC is the active cannabinoid that gets you “high” and was legalized in Canada in October 2018.
+Where CBD is not a common compound that does not get you “high”, but of course has numerous other health benefits it offers.

 So what is THC then?

 If you have ever smoked a joint or eaten an edible then you have tried THC.
 THC can be really strong and some people who try it for the first time vow to never use it again.
-This is usually because if the user in not use to the compound then it can cause high levels of anxiety and paranoia.
+This is usually because if the user is not using the compound then it can cause high levels of anxiety and paranoia.
 That’s why it’s always important to start off with a low dosage and gradually work on building up your tolerance.

 Once your body is accustomed to THC then the effects it causes can be very pleasant and euphoric.
 It has also been known to help with numerous medical ailments such as pain, arthritis, anxiety, sleep disorders among lots of others.

 There are numerous ways to consume THC.
 The most common one being inhaled through a joint, bong or pipe.
-Ingesting it by eating and edible or taking THC Oil can also be a popular method of consumption.
-Where apply THC topically would be the least popular of the consumption methods.
+Ingesting it by eating and edible or taking THC Oil can also be a popular method of consumption, as well as applying a THC topical cream directly at the point of pain.

 Can you tell me what CBD is now?

-CBD is non psychoactive and does not product the same effects as THC.
+CBD is non-psychoactive and does not produce the same effects as THC.
 You don’t need to worry about getting all high and paranoid.
 With CBD you will notice the effects gradually over time.
-Depending on method of consumption, the effects can be felt at different onsets.
-Take inhaling CBD Vape Oil for instance.
-This can cause the effects to come on quickly, where as if you rub the CBD cream on you skin the effects will come on slowly.
+Depending on the method of consumption, the effects can be felt at different onsets.
+Take inhaling CBD vape oil for instance.
+This can cause the effects to come on quickly, whereas if you rub the CBD cream on your skin the effects will come on slowly.

 So who is the winner?
 CBD or THC?